tobyweston/blog/astro/src/content/blog/2011-08-29-catching-multiple-exceptions-and.md

 ---
-title: "Catching Multiple Exceptions (and rethrowing them all!)'"
+title: "Catching Multiple Exceptions (and rethrowing them all!)"
-pubDate: "2011-08-29'"
+pubDate: "2011-08-29"
 categories: 'java exceptions recipes'
 keywords: "rethrowing multiple exceptions, exception handling in java"
 description: "Learn how to catch multiple exceptions, ignore and continue processing before finally retesting and rethrowing them all."